 Student organizations in Yale College, the Graduate School of Arts and Sciences, or whose members include postdocs may choose among our pre-designed workshops.
 We invite cultural centers, athletic teams, FroCos, performance, political, pre-professional groups, and faculty to also make requests.

-Please Note: All Workshops in Fall 2020 will be held on-line.
+Please Note: All Workshops in Spring 2021 will be held online.

 Responsibilities of the Student Organization?

 Consider collaborating with other student organizations to share resources and help ensure an advisor is available.
 Please note on the Workshop Request Form if you are partnering with another organization.

 - Complete the Workshop Request Form, also found below in Featured Articles, at least two weeks in advance of the requested workshop.